 Q. What is a custodial account?

-A custodial account allows a parent, guardian, or other family members/friends to open an investing account for a minor*.
-The adult (or Custodian) who opens the account can manage the money and investments until the minor reaches the “age of majority.”
-That age is usually 18 or 21,…198
+What is a Custodial account?
+A Custodial account allows a parent, guardian, or other family members/friends to open an investing account for a minor.
+The adult (or custodian) who opens the account manages the investments until the minor reaches the age of majority.…

 Q. Can I open a Stash Invest account for my child?

 Absolutely!
 You can open a Custodial account¹ for any minor.
 You invest on behalf of a child in your life, and they can take over when they’re old enough.
 You can learn more about the process here.
 You can also name a beneficiary for your regular Invest account using this form.…

 Q. Can I link a custodial portfolio to a different external bank account than my Stash investment and retirement portfolios?